donald-macritchie/holiday-cottages/README.md

 ##### Home

-- The "Home" link will direct users back to the home landing page. where they first started.
+- The "Home" link will direct users back to the home landing page, where they first started.

 ![This is an image of the Home Button in the Navbar](./static/screenshots/navbar-home-button.png)